 As stated, this is a different calculation that needs to be included in your agreement with the cash advance provider.
 If you received capital around USD 10,000, your full repayment of that obligation may end up to be around USD 13,000.
 This should also be stated in your agreement.

 The greatest advantage is perhaps the fast procedure providing a quick access to funds.
 Small businesses that have difficulty with the banks may turn to merchant cash advances.
 If the small business has a steady flow of sales, financing should not be a problem.
 Repayment is also considered an advantage.
-Instead of chasing deadlines every month and saving up to make the installment, the merchant practically does nothing.
+Instead of chasing deadlines every month and saving up to make the installment (as done in an installment loan), the merchant practically does nothing.
 All of that is taken care of automatically by the credit card processor and the merchant has his daily profit after deduction of the withholding percentage free for use.

 Being more expensive than the usual small business loans may be seen as a disadvantage.
 A merchant cash advance is not reflected in the credit score of your business and cannot serve as a future reference for debt.
 So even you pay off your merchant cash advance on time, this will not serve you for other loans.
 Another disadvantage is that if your small business faces a slow season and sales are slower than expected, daily deductions keep going as agreed.
 You may end up with significantly smaller profit.
 This could be problematic in the long run if the business does not get back on track.